robrcodes/404-not-found/README.md

 ## Features

 This 404 example page was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an a simple 404 page using a design provided on Figma.
+The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build a simple 404 page using a design provided on Figma.

 ## Acknowledgements